benchristel/process-to-processes/src/preface.md

 (arrow diagram: info -> triage -> miscommunication -> indecisiveness -> delays -> red tape -> action -> results? - - - > feedback? - - - > info; {politics, ego, fear} -> action)

+Turbulence, uncertainty, and ulterior motives waste our energy.
+They drain value from the system and sap its strength.

 ESD gives you a recipe for gradually untangling this kind of organizational dysfunction.
 It starts by pulling at a loose end—the fingers-on-the keyboard act of typing code.
-Then it works in larger and larger loops, broadening the perspective to software architecture, team dynamics, user interfaces, and finally the organization as a whole.
+Then it works in larger and larger loops, broadening the perspective to programming workflow, software architecture, team dynamics, and user interfaces.

-Grand schemes aside: at the individual, personal level, we have to grapple with questions like:
+Grand schemes aside: in our day to day work, we have to grapple with questions like:

 - What if I don't have all the information?
 - What if I have a hunch, but can't prove it?